new-marty/wellfin/README.md

-## project-tbd Monorepo
+## WellFin Monorepo

-This repository contains a personal finance tracking app with a modern UI (iOS) and a Swift-based backend using Vapor.
+This repository contains WellFin, a personal finance tracking app with a modern UI (iOS) and a Swift-based backend using Vapor.
 It follows a full-Swift stack architecture with a shared package for DTOs, validation, and errors.

+### UI/UX Documentation

+See `docs/ui-ux/` for the 2B UI architecture, IA, wireframes, tagging, suggestions, onboarding, unique interactions, data visualization, MVP, and references.
+Start with `docs/ui-ux/README.md`.

 ### Quick Start